ydylwj23/Leetcode-study-note/Tree/Tree_Algorithm.md

 Modify tree structue: Divide and Conquer, return modified subtree structure

-Path problem: 1.
-Any path: Divide and conquer, subtree contribution might need to be handled differently 2.
-Root to leaf: DFS backtracking
+Path sum problem: 1.
+Number or collection of path sum: DFS backtracking.
+2. Min Max path sum: Divide and conquer, we need to determine each subtree contribution and update the global variables

 Lowest Common Ancestor: Divide and conquer

 BST: 1. divide and conquer: use the property of BST to locate a number in O(H) time.
 2. inorder traversal: In a BST, inorder traversal should always be ascending order.
+3. Implement API: Isvalid(), Contains(), Insert(), Delete()

-Serialize and Deserialize Binary Tree:
+Serialize and Deserialize Binary Tree: 1.
+To separate each node in the serialized form, We need delimiters.
+2. To store info about the tree structure, we also need to include null node.
+3. We can encode integer to 4 bytes instead of string to save space.

 ```
 ### Traversal: